gurus848/FYP-19-20/FYP_Web_App/static/help_page/help_page.md

 * You can can create a user account and login to the app with it.
 When logged in only results associated with the logged in user can be retrieved.
 * The admin account has username 'admin' and password 'admin'.
 The django admin interface can be accessed when logged into this account at http://website_base/admin, with the correct website_base substituted.
 * The user can store some information about themselves in the 'My Account' page.
+* Only one user can use the system to run an analysis at once, due to the computational power required.

 ## Django Instructions